 As we age, our mobility and flexibility decline.
 Thus, we increase the risk of injuries and make it harder to do the activities we love.
 Therefore, to enjoy plenty of exercises — no matter your age — take the time now to improve the range-of-motion in your body.

 Before every workout, do a dynamic warmup where you open your body and move properly.
-Moreover, on your off-days, take a few minutes to stretch to help your body stay loose and mobile.
+Moreover, take a few minutes to stretch to help your body stay loose and mobile on your off-days.
 Therefore, the main message is to keep moving throughout your life.
 Sustained exercise is what benefits health most.

 Disclaimer: I am not a personal trainer or a healthcare professional.
 The guidelines above are what work best for me and might not be the right type of guidance for you.
 I always recommend consulting a doctor or health professional before making changes to your diet and/or fitness routine.